 1 Feversham Street Boys’ Higher Grade Board School was established in 1876.
 It moved to Chapel Street in 1891, and thence to the newly-built Hanson Higher Grade and Organised Science Board School, Byron Street, in 1897 where it shared premises with the former Peckover Girls’ Higher Grade Board School.
 In 1967, Hanson Girls’ School moved to new premises in Bolton, Bradford, and were joined by Hanson Boys’ School in 1972 to become a co-educational comprehensive school.
 These premises were rebuilt on the same site in 2011, and can clearly be seen from the promenade in Undercliffe Cemetery.

-2 Ironically, it was the success of the higher grade schools that in large part brought about the abolition of the school boards (and the higher grade schools) under the Education Act of 1902.
-The infamous Cockerton Judgement of 1899 had declared their existence to be illegal since the education they provided out of the municipal rates went far beyond that sanctioned by The Elementary Education Acts.
+2 Ironically, it was the success of the higher grade schools that lit the fuse which brought about the abolition of the school boards (and the higher grade schools) under the Education Act 1902.
+The infamous Cockerton Judgement of 1900 declared expenditure from the municipal rates on higher grade schools to be illegal since the advanced education they provided went far beyond that sanctioned by the Elementary Education Acts.